clawpack/doc/doc/googleearth_plotting.rst

 The Google Earth browser is not a fully functional GIS tool, and so while the simulations may look very realistic, one should not base critical decisions on conclusions drawn from the Google Earth visualization alone.
-Nevertheless, these realistic visualizations can be used to communicate to non-experts important scientific information.
+Nevertheless, these realistic visualizations are useful for setting up simulations, getting simulation can be used to communicate to non-experts important scientific information.

 .. _google_earth_example: